-- We work with a wide range of agencies to support the needs of all of our children and parents will always be consulted when it is felt necessary to involve specialist services and external support.
-Parents will also be asked for consent before an agency is able to make an assessment and/or discuss their child's needs. - Routinely, those pupils who are identified as having SEND will have their needs discussed at a termly multi-agency meeting (an SST meeting), which reviews the school's provision for children with SEN. The school's SENDCo, specialist learning support teacher and the school's Educational Psychologist attend these meetings.
-The SENDCo will also liaise regularly with and the named therapist from the Speech and Language Therapy Service and the School Nurse. - Across the four broad areas of special educational needs and support (Communication and Interaction, Cognition and Learning, Social, Mental and Emotional Health and Sensory and/or Physical Needs), it may be necessary to involve other agencies, including health professionals.
+We work with a wide range of agencies to support the needs of all of our children and parents will always be consulted when it is felt necessary to involve specialist services and external support.
+Parents will also be asked for consent before an agency is able to make an assessment and/or discuss their child's needs.

+Routinely, those pupils who are identified as having SEND will have their needs discussed on a termly basis.
+The school's SENDCo, specialist learning support teacher and the school's Educational Psychologist will liaise at the start of each term for a strategy meeting.
+The SENDCo will also liaise regularly with and the named therapist from the Speech and Language Therapy Service and the School Nursing Team as appropriate.

+Across the four broad areas of special educational needs and support (Communication and Interaction, Cognition and Learning, Social, Mental and Emotional Health and Sensory and/or Physical Needs), it may be necessary to involve other agencies, including health professionals.
 These agencies may also help in identifying those pupils whose need for long term support is such that a request for assessment by the Local Authority for an Education Health Care Plan might be required.
 School again, will always inform and work closely with parents, in such instances.